 For more information, visit our Get Support pages.

 Looking for medical advice?

-Please be aware that our support services are unable to provide medical advice and can only connect individuals with other women who can only talk about endometriosis based on their own experience.
+Please be aware that our support services are unable to provide medical advice and can only connect individuals with other endometriosis sufferers who can only talk about the condition based on their own experience.
 If you need medical advice, please contact your GP or endometriosis specialist.